 My Top Herb Choices For Chicken Care

-I recommend the top six I mentioned because they are great culinary herbs too.
-Chickens love to eat herbs but we can still use them in our cooking and health care too.
+I recommend the top six I mentioned because they are great culinary herbs, in addition to being good for your health.
+Chickens love to eat herbs but we can still use them in our cooking and health care.
 In the event of illness, making a tea and adding dried thyme to it, can help loosen a cough and make breathing easier.
 Thyme is great for respiratory health.
 I grow quite an assortment of all herbs and dry them in the dehydrator.
 If I am going to make a lotion or salve, I make an herbal infusion in olive oil.
 Continue reading to find out how to make an easy herbal oil infusion.

 Adding Herbal Care Into Everyday Life